 Discussion of pros and cons

 There are four main policy options related to the grounds for divorce: banning divorce (currently not on the table in most countries), allowing divorce only on grounds of fault, requiring mutual consent, and allowing for unilateral divorce.
 In each case, a married couple may have to meet other conditions before a divorce is granted, such as a requirement that spouses separate for a set period of time.
 Some countries allow couples to file for divorce on multiple grounds, thus allowing for fault, mutual consent, and unilateral divorces in parallel, each with different requirements and costs.
-Figure 1 summarizes the main reforms in the grounds for divorce in 18 European countries since 1950.
-Four of the countries (Italy, Portugal, Spain, and Ireland) legalized divorce on or after 1970, while all 18 countries had introduced no-fault grounds before 2000.
-Only three allowed for unilateral divorce with no separation requirement by 2010 (Sweden, Finland, and Spain).
+Figure 1 summarizes the main reforms in the grounds for divorce in 18 European countries between 1950 and 2015.
+Four of the countries (Italy, Portugal, Spain, and Ireland) legalized divorce in or after 1970, while all 18 countries had introduced no-fault grounds before 2000.
+Only three allowed for unilateral divorce with no separation requirement by 2010 (Sweden, Finland, and Spain), while others have gradually decreased their separation requirements (Italy being the most recent in 2015) .

 In addition, divorce law also regulates the division of property after the dissolution of the marriage.
-The three main systems are separation of property (or “title-based” regimes), community property, and equitable distribution (see Common types of property division in divorce).
+The three main systems are separation of property (or “title-based” regimes), community property, and equitable distribution.
 The law may or may not allow for fault considerations to affect the distribution, and the courts may be granted different degrees of discretion over the allocation of assets between the spouses.

 Other policy options involve rules for the custody of children.
 Before the 1970s, legislation in many countries favored sole custody by one parent, typically the mother.
-In recent decades, many countries have introduced reforms favoring joint custody by both partners.
-There may also be rules regarding child support payments from the noncustodial parent to the custodial parent or maintenance payments to a spouse (alimony), along with specified enforcement mechanisms.
+In recent decades, however, most of them have introduced reforms favoring joint custody by both partners.
+There may also be rules regarding child support payments from the non-custodial parent to the custodial parent or maintenance payments to a spouse (alimony), along with specified enforcement mechanisms.

 Many countries have considered or implemented reforms to their divorce laws in recent years, with the policy discussions covering some or all of the aspects just mentioned.
 Some proposed reforms include reverting to “harder” divorce.

 The first-order question regarding the social effects of divorce laws would seem to be whether the recent liberalization of the grounds for divorce has affected divorce rates.
-During the 1960s and 1970s, divorce rates rose in the US, the UK, Germany, France, and Italy (Figure 2).
-The trend was reversed in the US after 1980 and in the UK after 1995, while the increase was sustained until 2010 in France, Germany, and, most notably, Italy.
-The US had the highest divorce rates of the five countries during the whole period 1960–2010, rising from about two divorces a year per 1,000 people in 1960 to more than five in 1980 and then falling to about 3.5 in 2010.
-Italy had the lowest incidence of divorce, not even one divorce per 1,000 people in 2010.
-France, Germany, and the UK display similar levels as well as trends, with a divorce rate between two and 2.5 divorces a year per 1,000 people in 2010.
+During the 1960s and 1970s, divorce rates rose in the US, the UK, Germany, and France (Figure 2).
+The trend was reversed in the US after 1980 and in the UK after 1995, while the increase was sustained until the mid-2000s in France, Germany, and, most notably, Italy.
+The US had the highest divorce rates of the six countries during the whole period 1960–2019, rising from about two divorces a year per 1,000 people in 1960 to more than five in 1980 and then falling to about three in 2017.
+Italy had the lowest incidence of divorce during the whole period 1970–2019, with less than one divorce per 1,000 people until 2014, and then rising to about 1.5.
+Similarly, Spain exhibited slightly higher divorce rates than Italy, but following the 2005 reform, the level steadily increased to almost three divorces a year per 1,000 people.
+France, Germany, Spain, and the UK display similar levels as well as trends, with a divorce rate around two a year per 1,000 people in the late 2010s.

 A few careful quantitative studies have analyzed the effect of divorce laws on divorce rates, using data for US states and for several European countries .
 These studies suggest that the introduction of no-fault and unilateral divorce leads to increases in the divorce rate, at least in the short term (for couples already married at the time of the reform).
 However, the studies also conclude that divorce law reforms are not the main driver of the widespread increase in divorce rates during the second half of the 20th century.
 For instance, the European study concludes that divorce law reforms in Europe can account for less than half of the overall increase in divorce rates between 1950 and 2003.